Public transport in New Zealand could be passenger focused, well co-ordinated and provide great regional connectivity.

 Those regions who currently have connection to the national rail network, their regional councils will include urban metro, regional and inter-regional passenger rail services into their respective Regional Land Transport Plans, as subsidised 'turn up and go' schedule public transport services.

-Inter-city regional and inter-regional passenger trains will be modem, quiet, fast, using clean renewable energy environmentally friendly powered train sets with on board toilet and disable facilities, power points at seat, wifi and some cases an on board Cafe facility.
+Regional and inter-regional passenger trains would be modem, quiet, fast, using clean renewable energy environmentally friendly powered train sets with on board toilet and disable facilities, power points at seat, wifi and some cases an on board Cafe facility.

 For further information concerning inter-city regional and inter-regional passenger trains.